 In studies conducted on murine collagen-induced arthritis, CBD was found to have actions on multiple inflammatory messengers that cause pain, nerve damage, and mobility—rather than just one or two pathways like many medications designed to reduce inflammation .

 Currently, no CBD-based medications are FDA approved to treat rheumatoid arthritis or any other inflammatory conditions.
-However, many people still choose to use CBD dietary supplements to control the severity of their conditions, as there have been many anecdotal reports regarding the success of CBD oils in treating chronic pain.
+However, many people including seniors still choose to use CBD products or CBD dietary supplements to control the severity of their conditions, as there have been many anecdotal reports regarding the success of CBD oils in treating chronic pain.

 With more interest in the potential of CBD oil in medicine, we can expect more studies to emerge on CBD and anti-inflammatory activity.